 While brushing regularly is important for your oral health, we recommend avoiding brushing near the surgical site itself in the first few days following your procedure.
 Make sure to use a soft-bristled brush and brush gently to avoid irritating your gums.

 Considering getting dental implants but want more details?
-Check out our website here or call us today to schedule your consultation with Wyndham Dental.
+Book your appointment or call us today to schedule your consultation with Wyndham Dental.
 Our friendly dental professionals will make sure you have all the information you need to have a smooth treatment and recovery process.